 The County staff has the appropriate codes set up and will use them when inputting initial journal entries.
+They will input journal entries on a continued basis throughout the year.
 They will also review the end of the year closing procedures and trial balances and journal entries in detail to ensure that all significant adjustments have been made according to generally accepted accounting principles.